In the guide

 If you import any animals, ensure that they are isolated and monitored.
 All imports must comply with the legal requirements and you must ensure that all documentation for imported horses is complete and accurate.

-If you are concerned that your horse, donkey, etc is unwell, you should contact your local veterinary surgeon.
+If you are concerned that your horse is unwell, you should contact your local veterinary surgeon.

 If you suspect that your horse has any of the clinical signs of African horse sickness then this needs to be reported immediately to APHA, as well as your private veterinary surgeon.
 Information on notifiable diseases in animals can be found on the GOV.UK website.